Welcome

 欢迎

 Introducing the Museum of Chinese in Australia.
 A home for stories – the monumental, the everyday, the untold, the celebrated, the forgotten.
 Throw out everything you know about museums and step into a space that brings past, present and future together in one place.
 This is more than a museum.
 This is a space for the stories and contributions of Chinese Australians.
-Opening in the Year of the Dragon, MOCA will be a space for all Australians to celebrate our strength in diversity.
+Opening in 2023, MOCA will be a space for all Australians to celebrate our strength in diversity.

 PAST / PRESENT / FUTURE